imrefazekas/connect-rest/README.md

 This process is performed behind the scenes, you do not have do anything special about it.
 If that parameter can be found in the HTTP request, the call will be threaten as async request.

 [Back to Feature list](#features)

+## Monitoring

+[connect-rest](https://github.com/imrefazekas/connect-rest) allows you to monitor and measure the execution of the published rest services.
+Every service execution measure the execution time and reports to a bus transparently.
+The commulated data is populated regularly as configured.

+	var options = {
+		...,
+		monitoring: {
+			populateInterval: 6000,
+			console: true
+		}
+	};

+By adding a monitoring to the options of the library, the monitoring can be activated.
+The population interval is defined via the _populateInterval_ property measured in millisecs.
+The property _console_ - if present - will print the commulated execution times grouped/structured by paths and version to the console. [newrelic](https://newrelic.com) support is under heavy development ...

 ## Usage